EpsilonSolutions/netscaler-command-reference/docs/basic/nstrace/nstrace.md

 skip RPC packets
 Possible values: ENABLED, DISABLED
 Default value: DISABLED

+<b>skipLocalSSH</b>
+skip local SSH packets
+Possible values: ENABLED, DISABLED
+Default value: DISABLED

+<b>capsslkeys</b>
+Capture SSL Master keys.
+Master keys will not be captured on FIPS machine.
+                Warning: The captured keys can be used to decrypt information that may be confidential.
+The captured key files have to be stored in a secure environment
+Possible values: ENABLED, DISABLED
+Default value: DISABLED

+<b>capdroppkt</b>
+Captures Dropped Packets if set to ENABLED.
+Possible values: ENABLED, DISABLED
+Default value: ENABLED

 <b>inMemoryTrace</b>
 Logs packets in appliance's memory and dumps the trace file on stopping the nstrace operation